 5. “At what point dollar-wise would you accept our job offer, and at what point dollar-wise would you reject it?”

 This is one of the biggest questions to ask during job offer negotiation discussions and it’s why salary negotiation is often saved for last.
 Candidates typically expect to “hear” offers rather than volunteer numbers themselves.
 Still, if the candidate isn’t quite sure how to respond initially, then qualify your question this way: “I’d like you to help me gauge your level of interest.
 Share with me the ideal salary offer you’d like to hear versus what that walk-away point might be for you.”

 Ideally, candidates will close themselves at lateral moves to their current base salaries.
 But it’s more common for candidates to peg an increase in their base pay to a percentage hike, depending on their desire for the job and their perception of their market worth.

 Assuming that any of those assumptions are within your salary range, you’ll be safe to extend the offer at this point.
 However, if they’re looking for a lot more money than you have on the table to offer, you could either discuss that upfront and extend the offer, or simply delay the process and go back to the compensation/budget table to review your proposed offer.

 The key to the exercise, of course, is to ensure that you retain control of the negotiation until you’ve had all your most critical questions answered.
 After all, employment offers are a two-way street: your candidate should be an excellent addition to the team, but accepting this role should make sense for them career-wise for at least the next two to five years.

-If you’re already thinking about which questions to ask during job offer negotiation talks, then you’re probably in a good spot with your hiring.
+If you’re already thinking about which questions to ask during job offer negotiation talks, then you’re probably in a good spot with your hiring process.
 But are you certain you have the best candidate?
 The experts at Monster can help.
-Get the latest insights on recruiting and hiring strategies sent directly to your in-box by signing up for Monster Hiring Solutions today.
+As you consider your next hire, be sure to get our latest free insights on recruiting and hiring strategies, as well as helpful job market research, retention strategies, and more.